Valtgun/CarND-Advanced-Lane-Lines/README.md

 ####4.1 Full detection:
 Code is within cells 5&6.

-Full detection is run on initial frame or if it was not succesfully detected in 10 sequential frames.
+Full detection is run on initial frame or if it was not successfully detected in 10 sequential frames.
 Full detection is always added to the detected line array.

 Full detection is done by initially splitting frame to two at the middle point of the image.
 Then for each half, the maximum histogram points are detected, by checking histogram and reverse histogram indexes (described below) for frame between vertical point 480 and maximum.
 This results in peak point over full frame.